Working Well with the Suicidal Patient: Research-Informed Approaches to Ethical Suicide Assessment and Management

 CONTINUING EDUCATION HOURS

-Participants who complete this training day will earn 6 CE hours.
+Participants who complete the full training will earn 6 CE hours.

 Portland DBT Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6326.